Enterprise Agreement (EA)

 2. In the left menu, under Settings, select Properties.

-3. Copy the 8-digit Billing Account ID for use in a later step.
+3. Copy the 8-digit Billing Account ID for use in Step 2.

-4. Paste the tenant ID you copied in an earlier step into the Tenant ID field.
+6. Paste the tenant ID you copied in Step 1 into the Tenant ID field.

-5. Paste the billing account ID you copied in an earlier step into the Billing Account ID field.
+7. Paste the billing account ID you copied in Step 1 into the Billing Account ID field.

-Step 3: Authorize CloudZero Service Principal in Azure
+Step 3: Authorize CloudZero in your Azure tenant

-If you have not connected the selected tenant to CloudZero before, CloudZero redirects you to Azure and asks you for permission to create the CloudZeroPlatform service principal in your tenant.
+If you have not connected this tenant to CloudZero before, CloudZero redirects you to Azure to register the CloudZeroPlatform application (service principal) in your tenant.

-If you have already granted CloudZero this consent, proceed to Step 4: Grant Access to the Azure Billing API.
+If you have already granted this authorization, proceed to Step 4.

 1. In Azure, check the Consent on behalf of your organization box.